Book your stay

 These have since been torn down, and the building standing presently was erected in 2017.

-Here we present Economy Studios, Standard Studios and One Bedroom Apartments.
+Here we present Economy Studios, Studios Superior Studio and One Bedroom Apartments.

 Prime minister's Residence